-Melissa Ferrari is an experimental animator, nonfiction filmmaker, magic lanternist and scholar who seeks to acquaint folklores of the past with contemporary culture.
+Melissa Ferrari is a nonfiction filmmaker, experimental animation artist, magic lanternist and educator who seeks to acquaint folklores of the past with contemporary culture.
 In exposing peripheral histories, she aims to unveil the wonder that lies in the shadow of nonfiction, rather than fiction.
 Her practice engages with the politics of contemporary cryptozoology and skepticism, the history of phantasmagoria and documentary, and the mythification of current science and pseudoscience.

 Previously, Melissa worked as an animation artist at Dusty Studio in New York City, where her work was featured in The New York Times Op-Docs, The Museum of Modern Art in New York, Nautilus, TED Talks, PBS and the Hamburg International Short Film Festival.
 Melissa received a BA in Philosophy from Tufts University and a BFA focusing in animation and printmaking from The School of the Museum of Fine Arts, Boston.